domas-sem/codecademy-data-analytics-course-practice/python/README.md

 ## Files

-- `medical_insurance_dictionary_project.py` – practice with dictionaries, nested dictionaries, loops, and simple data analysis on medical insurance records
+- `medical_insurance_dictionary_project.py` – a dictionary-based practice project that stores, updates, and analyzes medical insurance data using nested dictionaries, loops, and comprehensions
-- `python/medical_insurance_strings_project.py` – practice with string operations in a medical insurance context
+- `medical_insurance_strings_project.py` – a string-cleaning practice project that transforms raw medical insurance text data into a more structured format and calculates summary information such as record count and average BMI

 ## Featured mini project: Medical insurance dictionary project